 Objective

-The Technology Students’ Gymkhana aims to foster a well balanced development of its members through excellence in extra-curricular and co-curricular activities along with their academic attainments.
-The Gymkhana shall be managed by the elected representatives of the students with active support and guidance of the members of the faculties and staff members of the IIIT Kalyani.
+The Technology Students’ Gymkhana aims to foster a well-balanced development of its members through excellence in academics as well as in extra-curricular and co-curricular activities.
+The Gymkhana shall be managed by the elected representatives of the students with active support and guidance of the members of the faculty and staff of IIIT Kalyani.

 Motto

-The motto of the Gymkhana is: “YOGAH KARMASU KAUSALM”
+The motto of the Gymkhana is: “YOGAH KARMASU KAUSALM”.

 Administration

-The Director of the IIIT Kalyani shall be the Rector of the Gymkhana, shall nominate a member of the academic staff as the Honorary Treasurer of the Gymkhana.
-The President shall be the Chief Executive of the Gymkhana and President will be selected by voting.
+The Director of the IIIT Kalyani shall be the Rector of the Gymkhana, and shall nominate a member of the faculty as the Honorary Treasurer of the Gymkhana.
+There shall be a President, the Chief Executive of the Gymkhana who shall be selected by voting, the rules of which have been detailed hereafter.
+There shall also be a Vice-President, subordinate to the President in the President’s presence and the Acting President in the President’s absence.
+The Vice-President shall also be elected, by the same procedure as defined for the President.

-The affairs of the Gymkhana shall be conducted by the President in consultation with the concerned members of the staff and faculty along with the elected office-bearers, constituting the Executive Council and other committees and bodies hereinafter provided.
+The affairs of the Gymkhana shall be conducted by the President in consultation with the concerned members of the staff and faculty (better alternative could be: in consultation with all the permanent members of the faculty and the staff) along with the elected office-bearers, who will be constituting the Executive Council and other committees and bodies hereinafter provided.
 The duties and functions of the President and the other functionaries of the Gymkhana are outlined in Appendix-A.

-The fund of the Gymkhana shall comprise of fees paid by the members of the Gymkhana, contributions made by the Institute and any other approved grants and contributions.
-The Rector shall approve the budget and estimates of the receipts and expenditure of the Gymkhana fund on the advice of the Executive Council.
+The fund of the Gymkhana shall comprise of fees paid by the members of the Gymkhana(detailed further in Section 4.
+General Body), periodic contributions made by the Institute, and any other approved grants and contributions.
+The Rector shall approve the budget and estimates of the receipts and expenditure of the Gymkhana fund in consultation with the Executive Council.
 The rules governing the finance, budget, accounts and audit of the Gymkhana fund are detailed in Annexure-I.

 The Rector, on the recommendation of the President shall have the power to dissolve the Executive Council or any or all committee(s) and subcommittee(s) of the Gymkhana and order fresh elections and to have the affairs of the Gymkhana conducted for a limited period through any alternative arrangements he may deem proper.